ducbao414/win32.run/README.md

-### Yet another Windows XP in the browser, with a File System, programs, XP-style File Picker and Saver dialogs, 3rd-party program, etc.
+### Windows XP in the browser, with a File System, programs, XP-style File Picker and Saver dialogs, 3rd-party program, etc.
 ## [🍭 win32.run](https://win32.run)

 ![License MIT](https://badgen.net/badge/license/MIT/green)
 [![css tailwind](https://badgen.net/badge/css/tailwind/blue)](https://github.com/tailwindlabs/tailwindcss)
 [![js framework svelte](https://badgen.net/badge/built/svelte/orange)](https://github.com/sveltejs/svelte)

+**Note**: I'm refactoring the whole codebase to implement Switchable UI feature.
+This new feature will enable win32 to change its UI between Windows XP, Vista, 7, 10, 11, macOS, and Ubuntu on the fly, right in the setting.

+Until then, this branch will receive no further commits.
+I have a paying job (love this part :-)), and win32 is my hobby, so I don't know how much time it'll take for the new feature.
+In the mean time, win32.run will operate as usual.

+Thanks for your support.

+Cheers.
+#
 https://user-images.githubusercontent.com/5462728/218907749-22ddea15-8761-4cf3-b162-e2817c0f9db8.mp4
 #
 *Microsoft and Windows XP trademarks & logos definitely belong to Microsoft Corporation.
 All the programs' names and logos (Foxit, Word, WinRar, Internet Explorer, etc.) are of their rightful copyright holders. **win32.run** is purely for the **purpose of nostalgia**.
 I have no intent and no right to monetize  **win32.run**, but you may occasionally see ads when playing third-party games.*